-Ted Vogel is Associate Professor of Art and has taught ceramics at Lewis & Clark College since 1994.
+Ted Vogel, Associate Professor of Art, taught ceramics at Lewis & Clark College since 1994.
+He retired in May 2019 and later passed away in July 2019.
 He received his MFA in Ceramic Sculpture from the University of Colorado, Boulder and a BFA in Ceramics from the University of South Dakota.

 In 1996, he was invited to participate in a yearlong glass residency at the internationally recognized Bullseye Glass in Portland, Oregon.
 Following that tenure Ted has often incorporated glass, clay, cast iron and digital imagery into his art-making vocabulary.
 His work is exhibited widely and is held in numerous public and private collections and is published in numerous books and ceramics publications.
 He has served on the Board of Directors of the National Council on Education for the Ceramic Arts for several years and was a on-site co-coordinator of the 2006 NCECA Conference in Portland, Oregon.
 This international conference hosted over 4900 educators, scholars and artists in attendance.